Last Updated: September 20, 2020

 - DWI: usually no diffusion restriction

-- T1WI+C: little to no enhancement; areas of enhancement may suggest higher-grade tumor component
+- T1WI+C: little to no enhancement; areas of enhancement might suggest higher-grade tumor component

-- MR spectroscopy (MRS)/MR perfusion: elevated myoinositol and choline, decreased NAA; high-grade tumor associated with increased relative cerebral blood volume (rCBV)
+- MRS/MR perfusion: elevated myoinositol and choline, decreased NAA; high-grade tumor associated with increased relative cerebral blood volume (rCBV)

-- MRI with contrast, MRS, and MR perfusion may be helpful in equivocal cases
+- MRI with contrast, MRS, and MR perfusion might be helpful in equivocal cases

 For more information, please see the corresponding chapter in Radiopaedia.